Talha-Rizwan/test_repo/docker.rst

 CD extends CI by automatically deploying code to production or staging environments after successful integration and testing.
 Docker provides a lightweight and portable environment for applications, allowing seamless deployment across different environments.
 CD tools, such as `Kubernetes <https://kubernetes.io/>`__, `Docker Swarm <https://docs.docker.com/engine/swarm/>`__, or cloud-based solutions like `AWS ECS <https://aws.amazon.com/ecs/>`__, can orchestrate the deployment of Docker containers to various target environments.

+*Benefits*

+- Accelerate Deployment: Enable rapid code delivery with automated testing for daily and even hourly releases, ensuring high-quality meeting predefined criteria in production.

+- Streamline Operations: CI/CD automates DevOps tasks, reducing manual effort and errors across various lifecycle stages, from handoffs to testing, improving efficiency.

+- Prevent Downtime: A robust CI/CD pipeline supports continuous integration of small code batches, enabling early issue detection and preventing significant outages and vulnerabilities.

+- Elevate Code Quality: CI/CD pipelines facilitate collaborative code integration in small increments, enhancing overall code quality by eliminating siloed work.

+- Facilitate Rollback: CI/CD provides an efficient rollback mechanism, empowering quick identification of production issues.
+In the event of any issues, the process enables a prompt recovery by rollback.

+Workflow

+1. Developers commit code changes to the version control system (e.g., Git).
+2. CI tool detects changes and triggers an automated build.
+3. Docker images are built, and tests are run within containers.
+4. If tests pass, the Docker image is tagged and pushed to a registry.
+5. CD tool deploys the updated container to the target environment.